Spencer Proudfoot Shotter: Personal life

 Shotter married Isabelle Eagle Davis, daughter of George Davis, in 1881.
 She died a year later, shortly after the birth of daughter Isabel, the couple's only child.
 He remarried, to Elizabeth Wallace Owens (whose grandfather, George Welshman Owens, owned Savannah's Owens–Thomas House), and had four more children: daughters Elizabeth (1886), Eleanor (1888) and Mary (1891), and son Spencer Owens (1892).

 In 1898, two years after purchasing Greenwich Plantation, he built an opulent Beaux-Arts mansion, said in several publications to have rivaled the Vanderbilts' Biltmore Estate.
 It had double colonnades, twenty-eight columns on three sides, each measuring twenty-eight inches in diameter and more than twenty feet tall.
 It had extensive gardens containing expanses of lawn, boxwood hedges, imported plants, and decorative pools.
 He renamed the location Greenwich Place.
 The mansion stood until 1923, at which point it burned down.

 Shotter also owned Shadow Brook in the Berkshires of Massachusetts between 1905 and 1912, but was still a resident of Savannah.

-In 1917, he sold Greenwich Place to Doctor Henry Norton Torrey, a brain surgeon from Detroit.
+In 1917, he sold Greenwich Place to Dr. Henry Norton Torrey, a brain surgeon from Detroit.

 Shotter was a member of the Chatham Hunt Club, alongside Mills B. Lane Sr, and of the Georgia Historical Society.